 Ultimately, we're looking for companies that can invest their money at rates that are higher than the cost of capital, which for most businesses is between 8% and 12%.
 Ideally, we want to see ROIC above 12%, at a minimum, and a history of increasing returns, or at least steady returns, which indicate some durability to the company's economic moat.

 Here are the ROIC figures for Frontier and three of its industry peers over a few periods.

 5 Years Ago

-*Because T did not report an effective tax rate for one year ago, we used its 35% effective tax rate from three years ago.
+*Because AT&T did not report an effective tax rate, we used its 32.4% rate from five years ago.

 Businesses with consistently high ROIC show that they're efficiently using capital.
 They also have the ability to treat shareholders well, because they can then use their extra cash to pay out dividends to us, buy back shares, or further invest in their franchise.
 And healthy and growing dividends are something that Warren Buffett has long loved.

 So for more successful investments, dig a little deeper than the earnings headlines to find the company's ROIC.
 Add these companies to your Watchlist: